 “All three artists delve boldly into unspoken notions of what it means to be female — how women see themselves, how they’re treated by society in general, how their bodies work in bed,” writes art critic Ray Rinaldi in The Denver Post.
 “And they come at it in ways that are diverse, original and, indeed, feminist, circa 2019.”
-Read his full review here, and learn more about each artist’s work below.
+Learn more about each artist’s work below.

 Lindsey Beal: Parturition